 Household size also affects eligibility for need-based financial aid, but to a much lesser extent.
 However, families sometimes forget to count all members of their household.
 The most common errors include failing to count the student in the household size, failing to count an unborn child in household size, failing to count an adopted child and failing to count children who don't live in the home but who receive more than half their support from the parents.
 Do not, however, count foster children.
-Do not count other relatives or strangers who receive more than half their support from the parents but do not live in the home Also, while the family may regard a pet as a member of the family, pets cannot be counted in household size.
+Do not count other relatives or strangers who receive more than half their support from the family may regard a pet as a member of the family, pets cannot be counted in household size.